The Picture of Dorian Gray

 Typescript.
 231 leaves.
 Bound in full gray French levant morocco, gilt tooled.
 Boxed in full gray French levant morocco.
 Original typescript with corrections and emendations in Wilde’s hand.“

-[Mrs Dickens’s Type Writing Office]
+[Miss Dickens’s Type Writing Office]

 “[The picture of Dorian Gray]